iures/lego/docs/guides/CODING.md

 *  With the exceptions listed in this document, follow the rules contained in [Google's JavaScript Style Guide](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).
-*  All components must have unique, understandable module names; prefixed with 'material.components.'.
+*  All components must have unique, understandable module names; prefixed with 'ct.components.'.
-*  All components must depend upon the 'material.core' module.
+*  All components must depend upon the 'ct.core' module.
 *  Do not use `$inject` to annotate arguments.<br/>
    ngAnnotate is used as part of the build process to automatically create the annotations.
 *  All public API methods **must** be documented with ngdoc, an extended version of jsdoc (we added